Galena long-term-care facility confirms resident tests positive for COVID-19

-GALENA, Ill. – Galena Stauss Senior Care reported this morning that a resident has tested positive for COVID-19 at the long-term-care facility.
+GALENA, Ill. — Galena Stauss Senior Care reported Monday that a resident tested positive for COVID-19.

-This is the first case associated with the facility, according to a press release from Midwest Medical Center, the operators of the facility.
+This is the first case associated with the long-term-care facility, according to Midwest Medical Center, the operators of the facility.

 Visitor restrictions and screening processes remain in place, according to the release.
 Additional precautions are being taken for residents and staff.